juntbr/google-sheets-to-firestore/README.md

 # google-sheets-to-firestore
-Algoritmo que envia os dados de uma planilha do google sheets pro Firestore
+Algorithm that sends data from a google sheets tabe to firestore